nisennenmondai/sts/README.md

 # **Secure Telemetry Shell**
-## *MQTT client with end to end encryption for Embedded Linux*
+## *MQTT client with End-to-End Payload Encryption for Embedded Linux*

 ## **Features**

 - **Lightweight MQTT client** for Embedded Linux
 - **Authentication** scheme
-- **End-to-End Encryption** with dynamic cryptographic key generation at each session
+- **End-to-End Payload Encryption** with dynamic cryptographic key generation at each session
 - **Encapsulation** in a shell

 ## **Introduction**